backslashart/backslashart.org/_pages/microgrants.md

 ## > APPLICATIONS

-Anyone working a "backslash" project who needs support is encouraged to apply, regardless of your prior experience in art or technology.
+Anyone working on a "backslash" project who needs support is encouraged to apply, regardless of your prior experience in art or technology.

 \Art accepts student applications and awards Microgrants on a rolling basis throughout the school year.